RaspberryPiFoundation/python-curriculum/en-GB/turtle-race/index.md

 `red.right(36)` will turn the red turtle right by 36 degrees.

 **Hint:** A full turn is 360 degrees.
-A turtle could turn right 10 degrees 36 times.
-Or left 5 degrees 72 times.
-Or ...
+A turtle could turn right 10 degrees 36 times, or left 5 degrees 72 times, or any other numbers make 360!

 ## Challenge: Dashed lines {.challenge}